SymbioticEDA/sva-demos/README.md

 	default disable iff (reset);

-To run the demos, type this:
+To run demo 1, type this:

     sby -f demo_01_impl.sv

 You will see the step that the assertion fails for each example is 1 higher than in the explanations below because on a clocked assertion, the failure is reported on the subsequent cycle.

-To view the trace:
+To view the counter example trace for demo 1:

     gtkwave demo_01_impl/engine_0/trace.vcd demo_01_impl.gtkw